milesj/compartment/readme.md

 Either load the list of components from a manifest file, or define manually.
 Each component supports the following properties:

+* name - Name of component
 * category - The type of component
-* requires - A list of other components that this component requires
+* require - A list of other components that this component requires
-* provides - A list of other components that this component includes
+* provide - A list of other components that this component includes
 * priority - The order in which to sort components in the chain
 * source - An object mapping of types (defined above) to a list of values